Akii.com logo

 An AI model might correctly identify your pricing today.
 Next week, after ingesting a confused Reddit thread or an outdated third-party review, it might begin to "hallucinate" that your product is discontinued.

-What AI Visibility Infrastructure Actually Looks Like
+What Does AI Visibility Infrastructure Actually Look Like?

 A dashboard overwrites yesterday's data with today's.
 Infrastructure remembers everything.

-• The Why: When your visibility drops, you need to be able to "replay the tape."
-You need to compare the answer from November 1st with the answer from November 15th to see exactly which sentence changed.
-Did the AI stop mentioning your "Enterprise Security"?
-Did it start citing a competitor?
-You cannot diagnose the problem without the history.
+You must store the full text of every AI answer generated about your brand, timestamped and versioned.
+When your visibility drops, you need to replay the tape.
+Compare the answer from November 1st with the answer from November 15th.
+See exactly which sentence changed.
+Did the AI stop mentioning your enterprise security features?
+Did it start citing a competitor instead?

-Infrastructure doesn't just show you data; it interprets change.
+Infrastructure doesn't just show you data.
+It interprets change.

 A dashboard gives you a chart.
 Infrastructure gives you a ticket.

-• Brand A: 60% Visibility (Trending down from 80% last month).
+• Brand A: 60% visibility.
+Trending down from 80% last month.

-• Brand B: 40% Visibility (Trending up from 10% last month).
+• Brand B: 40% visibility.
+Trending up from 10% last month.

 A static dashboard tells you "Brand A is winning."
 Infrastructure tells you "Brand A is in crisis."